FundingCircle/swift-style-guide/README.md

 describe("testing validation")
 ```

-* **5.1.3** Your descriptions should read should all be written in lower case rather than upper case.
+* **5.1.3** Your descriptions should all be written in lower case rather than upper case.

 ```swift
 // PREFERRED